Umadsofi412/heart_disease-/README.md

 # heart_disease-
-Prediction of heart disease using Classification algorithm
+Prediction of heart disease using Classification Algorithms